ecriminals/chattin/README.md

 ```

 # Pre-Trained Data From Other ChatBot's.
-`All the data below is not mine nor endorsed, if anything is proven to be "illegal" or "inappropriate" they will be removed.`
+`All the data below is not mine nor endorsed, if anything is proven to be "illegal" or "inappropriate" they will be removed`.

-`Any data containg {removed}, included inappropriate content or illegal content`
+`Any data containg {removed}, including inappropriate content or illegal content`.

 `Format: "question, answer"`
 ```json